Bravo (magazine): Focus group and classic columns

-Bravo covers topics which primarily interest youths, among which are current information on pop and movie stars, as well as relationship and sex counseling.
+Bravo covers topics which primarily interest young people, among which are current information on pop and movie stars, as well as relationship and sex counseling.

 Under the pseudonyms "Dr. Christoph Vollmer" and "Dr. Kirsten Lindstroem" the then-47-year-old author of romance novels Marie Louise Fischer gave advice on relationships (Knigge für Verliebte, Liebe ohne Geheimnis) from 1964 to 1969.
 Martin Goldstein started to contribute to the magazine on 20 October 1969.
 A practising doctor, psychotherapist, and religion teacher, he took over and replied to readers' questions under the pseudonym "Dr. Jochen Sommer".
 Goldstein had made a name for himself in sex education with the publications Anders als bei Schmetterlingen and Lexikon der Aufklärung.
 Later, he answered questions about sex as "Dr. Korff", while "Dr. Sommer" concentrated on psychological questions.

 From the early 1970s on, a whole group replied to questions.
 The editors put value in the fact that the "Dr.-Sommer-Team" continued to be made up of experts.
 At its peak Bravo received around 3000 to 5000 letters on puberty and sexuality per week.
 In 2006, 400 letters were still received.

-Bravo made noticeably strong use of Anglicism and "Denglisch" starting in the 1980s, long before this became a mainstream phenomenon.
+Bravo made noticeably strong use of Anglicism and "Denglisch" starting in the 1980s.

 Bravo was – primarily in the 1970s and 1980s – formative for generations of German youths and teenagers, which resulted in the paper's nickname of "Pickel-Prawda" (pimple-Pravda).
 The magazine was sometimes confiscated in schools by teachers.
-Many of today's adults received all of their sexual education from the articles by the Dr. Sommer team.
+Many of today's adults received their sexual education in part from the articles by the Dr. Sommer team.
 Within the former GDR (East Germany) the magazine was forbidden, but still very popular and traded for high prices.
 Bravo played an influential part in promoting pop groups and artists in Germany.

-In addition to the idea of the Dr.-Sommer-team, Bravo invented the so-called Bravo-Starschnitt (star cut), a puzzle of a life-sized poster of a celebrity.
+In addition to the idea of the Dr. Sommer-team, Bravo invented the so-called Bravo-Starschnitt (star cut), a puzzle of a life-sized poster of a celebrity.
 Every new issue provided one cutout piece.
 The first Starschnitt-feature began in 1959 and was a poster of Brigitte Bardot.

 Controversies

 Sexual content

-In 1972, two issues with articles on masturbation were 'indexed' (prohibited for sale to under-age customers) by the Federal Department for Media Harmful to Young Persons, because they were deemed youth-endangering.
+In 1972, two issues with articles on masturbation were 'indexed' (prohibited for sale to under-age customers) by the Federal Department for Media Harmful to Young Persons because they were deemed youth-endangering.